 The Commission is supposed to be completely independent in its functioning, but there are certain provisions in the Act, which underscore the dependence of the Commission on the Government.
-The Act makes it dependent on the government for some of its requirements, like manpower and finance.32 More importantly, the Act does not authorise the Commission to enquire into complaints of violations of human rights committed by the members of the armed forces.
-"Armed Forces", as defined in the Act, means not only the naval, military and air forces but also some central armed police organizations, like the Border Security Force.33.
+The Act makes it dependent on the government for some of its requirements, like manpower and finance.38

+More importantly, the Act does not authorise the Commission to enquire into complaints of violations of human rights committed by the members of the armed forces.
+"Armed Forces", as defined in the Act, means not only the naval, military and air forces but also some central armed police organizations, like the Border Security Force.39.
 The Act obviously weakens the NHRC's effectiveness in providing redress to the public in cases where violations have been committed by members of these forces, which are often deployed on law and order duty in disturbed areas.
-All that the Commission, under the Act, can do is to call for reports from the Central Government in such cases and then make recommendations to the Government or not "proceed with the complaint" at all34.
+All that the Commission, under the Act, can do is to call for reports from the Central Government in such cases and then make recommendations to the Government or not "proceed with the complaint" at all40.
 There have been cases where the central government has sometimes denied it even the records sought by it.
-In its latest report, the Commission regretted "the lack of cooperation extended to it through the denial of access to records requested by it in respect of trials conducted against members of the paramilitary forces accused of human rights violations."
-35
+In its latest report, the Commission regretted "the lack of cooperation extended to it through the denial of access to records requested by it in respect of trials conducted against members of the para-military forces accused of human rights violations."41

 Furthermore, under the Act, the Commission has no power to enforce its decisions.
-According to the Act, where the enquiry conducted by the Commission discloses a violation of human rights, it can only advise the government to take action against the guilty persons or grant relief to the victim36.
-If any State government refuses to accept the advice, as was done by the government of Gujarat in recent cases of communal violence, there is no provision in law which empowers the Commission to force the government to implement its advice.
+According to the Act, where the enquiry conducted by the Commission discloses a violation of human rights, it can only advise the government to take action against the guilty persons or grant relief to the victim42.
+If any State government refuses to accept the advice, there is no provision in law, which empowers the Commission to force the government to implement its advice.
+It can of course approach the higher courts and seek directions.
+The J&K State Human Rights Commission in its latest report "is disappointed to place on record its anguish at the attempt to brush aside the recommendations of the Commission by some officers and starting a fresh inquiry at their end after they receive the recommendations."43